Christopher (Chris) Vecsey

 Author, Articles

-• Numerous articles in various publications, including Commonweal, Christian Century, Journal of Religion in Africa, Journal of Religious Ethics, American Indian Quarterly, Journal of the American Academy of Religion, Papers of the Society of Algonquianists, Temenos, and U.S. Catholic Historian
+• Numerous articles in various publications, including American Indian Quarterly, Christian Century, Commonweal, English Language Notes, European Review of American Indian Studies, Journal of Religion in Africa, Journal of Religious Ethics, Journal of the American Academy of Religion, Papers of the Society of Algonquianists, Temenos, The Catholic World, and U.S. Catholic Historian.

 Editor, Journal